What is product experience?

 Why does product experience matter?

 Intuitive and personalized consumer product experiences are raising user expectations for business software, while subscription licensing models are making it easier than ever for dissatisfied customers to switch vendors.
 Usability and good design are no longer enough to meet today’s customer expectations.
-Software products must educate, engage, and adapt to their users’ needs.
+Software products must educate, engage, and adapt to their users’ needs, which heightens the value of product experience management.

 To course-correct, product managers can frame and measure the product experience across five user lifecycle objectives with coinciding actions: